Rate of convergence of attractors for semilinear singularly perturbed problems: scalar parabolic equations with localized large diffusion: Introduction

-Under these assumptions,the authors in \cite{J.M.Arrieta2000a} and \cite{Carbone2008} proved the continuity of attractors of the problem \eqref{semilinear_problem} in the phase space $X_\varepsilon^\frac{1}{2}$ however rate of attraction was not considered.
-The main result about rate of attraction of Morse-Smale problem is due to \cite{Santamaria2014}.
-They obtained an almost optimal rate of convergence of attractors involving a compact convergence of the resolvent operators $ \|A_\varepsilon^{-1}-A_0^{-1}\|_{\LL(L^2_{\Omega_0},X_\varepsilon^\frac{1}{2})}$.
-Following these ideas in this paper we will exhibit a rate of convergence for the continuity of attractors of the problem \eqref{semilinear_problem} in the phase space $X_\varepsilon^\frac{1}{2}$ depending on the diffusion coefficients $p_\varepsilon$ and the parameter $\varepsilon$.
+Under these assumptions, the authors in \cite{J.M.Arrieta2000a} and \cite{Carbone2008} proved the continuity of attractors (as sets) for a problem similar to \eqref{semilinear_problem} in the phase space $X_\varepsilon^\frac{1}{2}$, however rate of convergence of attractors was not considered.
+The aim of this paper is to consider the rate of convergence of attractors as $\varepsilon$ tends to zero.

+Some results about rate of convergence of attractors for Morse-Smale problems are founded in \cite{Santamaria2017}, where the authors have obtained an almost optimal rate of convergence of attractors involving the compact convergence of the resolvent operators $ \|A_\varepsilon^{-1}-A_0^{-1}\|_{\LL(L^2_{\Omega_0},X_\varepsilon^\frac{1}{2})}$ for a specific thin domain problems.

+Inspired by the works described above, we exhibit a rate of convergence of the attractor of \eqref{semilinear_problem}, in the phase space $X_\varepsilon^\frac{1}{2}$, to the attractor of \eqref{limite_problem}, in the pase space $X_0^\frac{1}{2}$, in terms of the $\epsilon$ dependence of the diffusion coefficients $p_\varepsilon$.
+All asymptotic objects in our prototype problem (equilibria, unstable manifolds, invariant manifolds and attractors) converge at this rate which is the rate of convergence of resolvent operators.

+Therefore our main contribution in this paper is to establish the rate of convergence of resolvents operators, eigenvalues and equilibria for the problem \eqref{semilinear_problem} to be able to apply the results of \cite{Santamaria2017} to the continuity of attractors.
+In addition, for the particular model considered, our work improves the works \cite{Arrieta,Carbone2008} and \cite{Carbone2006} (in what concerns the continuity of attractors), where continuity of attractors was proved without any rate.
+The current paper is the first to consider the rate of convergence of attractors for parabolic problems with localized large diffusion.

 This paper is organized as follows.
-In the section \ref{Elliptic Problem} we make the study of the elliptic problem in order to find a rate of attraction for resolvent operator.
-In the section \ref{Rate of Convergence of Eigenvalues and Equilibria} we exhibit a rate of attraction for the eigenvalues and equilibrium points.
-In section \ref{Rate of Convergence of Invariant Manifolds} we obtain the rate of convergence of the invariant manifold and in the Section \ref{Rate of Convergence of Attractors} we reduce the system to finite dimensional and we finally obtain a rate of convergence of attractors.
+In the Section \ref{Elliptic Problem} we make the study of the elliptic problem in order to find a rate of attraction for the resolvent operators.
+In the Section \ref{Rate of Convergence of Eigenvalues and Equilibria} we exhibit a rate of attraction for the eigenvalues and equilibrium points.
+In Section \ref{Rate of Convergence of Invariant Manifolds} we obtain the rate of convergence of invariant manifolds and in the Section \ref{Rate of Convergence of Attractors} we reduce the system to finite dimensions and we finally obtain a rate of convergence of attractors.

+{\bf Acknowledgement:} The authors wish to express their gratitude to an anonymous referee who carefully read in detail the whole paper and made suggestions that considerably improved its writing and readability.